mirage/mirage-www/tmpl/blog/vchan-update.md

        swap_1 st28-vg -wi-ao---  7.99g
 ```

+In this particular walkthough I won't be using disks, but later posts will.
 Install Xen via the meta-package.
 This brings in all you will need to run VMs:

 ```